dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.
-I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems, Guided by and collaborating with pioneers in the field, including
+I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems, guided by and collaborating with pioneers of the field, including
 @Ken Birman,
 @Danny Dolev,
 @Rick Schlichting,